Kumaresh1/Sentiment-analysis/README.md

-# Sentiment and Emotion Detection
+# Sentiment and Emotion Detection for Ayurvedic Medicine Recommendation

 This project implements a sentiment and emotion detection system using LSTM (Long Short-Term Memory), BERT (Bidirectional Encoder Representations from Transformers), React, and Flask.
 The system provides an intuitive user interface for inputting text and obtaining sentiment and emotion analysis results.
+It recommends medicine if the predicted emotion is negative.